 5. Geothermal

-Geothermal is a valuable resource that comes directly from the heat of the earth’s core.
-Unlike other renewable resources such as solar or wind power, geothermal energy is constantly being generated and can be used to provide a wide range of benefits for our environment and economy.
+Geothermal energy comes directly from the heat of the earth’s core.
+Unlike other renewable resources such as solar or wind power, geothermal energy is constantly being generated and can benefit our environment and economy.

-One of the major advantages of geothermal is that it does not produce any harmful pollutants or greenhouse gases, making it an ideal choice for anyone who is looking for a sustainable and environmentally friendly alternative to fossil fuels.
-Furthermore, geothermal plants are typically smaller in scale than other power plants, which makes them more cost-effective and efficient to operate.
+One of the major advantages of geothermal energy is that it does not produce harmful pollutants or greenhouse gases, making it an ideal choice for anyone looking for a sustainable and environmentally friendly alternative to fossil fuels.
+Furthermore, geothermal plants are typically smaller in scale than other power plants, making them more cost-effective and efficient.

 6. Hydropower

-Hydropower is a clean, renewable form of energy that has many benefits for the environment.
-Unlike other fossil fuels, hydropower does not produce greenhouse gases or other pollutants that contribute to global warming.
+Hydropower is a clean, renewable form of energy that has many environmental benefits.
+Unlike other fossil fuels, it does not produce greenhouse gases or other pollutants that contribute to global warming.

-Hydropower plants use the kinetic energy of moving water to rotate turbines, which in turn generate electricity.
+Hydropower plants use the kinetic energy of moving water to rotate turbines, generating electricity.
 Not only is hydropower a sustainable resource that we can rely on for years to come, but it also provides an efficient way to meet increasing energy demands.

-By harnessing the power of water, we can help to protect our planet and ensure a healthier future for generations to come.
+By harnessing the power of water, we can help protect our planet and ensure a healthier future for future generations.

 7. Public Transit

-If done correctly, public transport is a great way to reduce your reliance on cars.
-Whether you take public transportation to get to work, school, or run errands, this form of transportation offers many benefits.
+If done correctly, public transportation is a great way to reduce your reliance on cars.
+Whether you take it to get to work, school, or run errands, this form of transportation offers many benefits.

 For one thing, public transit tends to be cheaper and more convenient than driving.
-In addition to saving you money, public transit also helps reduce traffic congestion and air pollution, making our communities healthier and more sustainable, which further enhances economic growth for all.
+In addition to saving you money, public transit helps reduce traffic congestion and air pollution, making our communities healthier and more sustainable, further enhancing economic growth for all.

-If you are looking for ways to make more sustainable choices in your life, public transit is definitely a good option to consider.
+If you are looking for ways to make more sustainable choices, public transit is a good option.
 Ultimately, the choice is up to you – but with so many benefits, public transit is definitely something worth considering.

 8. More efficient water infrastructure

 Water infrastructure is a great place to start with sustainable design.
-Water is a precious resource and we are using more of it than ever, but there are ways to use water more efficiently.
-The most obvious way to save money on your monthly water bill is by finding ways to conserve that precious resource.
+Water is a precious resource, and we are using more of it than ever, but there are ways to use it more efficiently.
+The most obvious way to save money on your monthly water bill is to find ways to conserve that precious resource.

-Water-efficient toilets are one example of how we can be more conscious about the amount of water we use each day.
+Water-efficient toilets are one example of how we can be more conscious about how much water we use daily.
 These toilets use a fraction of the amount of water compared with traditional ones, which saves you money in the long run by not having to refill them as often (and thereby saving on your sewer fees).

-Another way we can save money on our monthly bills is through better insulation in our homes so that less energy needs to be used heating or cooling them throughout the year—this saves both money and energy.
+Another way we can save money on our monthly bills is through better insulation in our homes.
+This means that less energy is needed to heat or cool them throughout the year, saving both money and energy.

 See Related: How Much is a Wind Turbine?
 Here’s What to Know